The command line remains so incredibly popular because it’s so incredibly versatile.

 sudo pip3 install rainbowstream

-If you get an error running this it’s because pip3 isn’t installed.
+If you get an error running it’s because pip3 isn’t installed.
 You’ll need to install it first:

 sudo apt install python3-pip